 Use USB ports to connect devices such as a digital camera, USB keyboard, or USB mouse.
-There are four USB ports on the monitor to connect to a device (downstream): three USB Type-A on the rear, and one USB Type-C and one USB Type-A on the side.
+There are four USB ports on the monitor to connect to a device (downstream): two USB Type-A ports and two USB Type-A ports with battery charging 1.2.

-NOTE: You must connect the Thunderbolt cable or USB Type-B cable from the source device (computer) to the rear of the monitor to enable the USB Type-A ports to serve as a USB hub for a mouse, keyboards, phones, external hard drives, and practically anything that is USB-connected and can accept 5 V.
+NOTE: You must connect a USB Type-C cable (select products only) or USB Type-B cable (select products only) from the source device (computer) to the rear of the monitor to enable the USB Type-A ports to serve as a USB hub for a mouse, keyboards, phones, external hard drives, and most devices that are USB-connected and able to accept 5 V.